 Differences of opinion or minor disagreements between co-workers would also not generally be considered workplace harassment.

-A continuum of inappropriate behaviours can occur at the workplace.
+A continuum of inappropriate or unacceptable behaviours can occur at the workplace.
 This can range from offensive remarks to violence.
-Workplace harassment may escalate over time into threats, or acts, of physical violence.
-In some cases, a targeted worker may react violently to prolonged harassment in the workplace.
+Workplace harassment may escalate over time.
+Where harassment, including sexual harassment, in the workplace involves threats, attempts or acts of physical force, this would be considered to be workplace violence under the Act.